barthskywalker/Ce4703_PSLG_notes/Linux_intro/README.md

   - `mkdir FOLDER_NAME`.
   - Now you need to switch to this directory: `cd FOLDER_NAME`.
   - Now you need to create your C file: `touch MY_FILE.c`.
-  - Now you need to open your file in a text editor, the Gedit text editor comes pre installed as standard: `gedit MY_FILE.c &`.
+  - Now you need to open your file in a text editor, the Gedit text editor comes pre installed as standard:
+    `gedit MY_FILE.c &`.
     - The purpose of the `&` is to unlock Gedit from the terminal session.
-- You are now ready to write your first Linux base C program.
+- You are now ready to write your first Linux based C program.
 Copy and paste the following code:
 ```c
 /*
 * Each C file should have a comment block like this describing what it does.